keyboardio/Kaleidoscope/plugins/Kaleidoscope-OneShotMetaKeys/README.md

 currently held (or otherwise active) sticky.
 Press (and hold) `X`, tap `OneShot_ActiveStickyKey`, then release `X`, and `X` will stay active until it is tapped again to deactivate it.

+Additionally, if you add the `EscapeOneShot` plugin, then it acts as a toggle when no other keys are held.
+This saves having to remember which keys you've made sticky.

 ## Using the plugin